anirusso/cstutor-sql/Lesson-4/README.md

 In the example above, we created 2 CTEs and returned all rows where cte1 had a matching key value in cte2.
 Note that the `WITH` clause is written once and each CTE is separated by a comma.

-We can also get only selected columns from the CTE.
-For example, the following CTE returns only two columns from the Sales table:
+We can also rename selected columns from the CTE.
+For example, the following CTE returns two columns from the Sales table:

 ```
-WITH Sales_CTE (SalesPersonID, NumberOfOrders)
+WITH sales_cte (id, num_orders)
 AS
 (
     SELECT SalesPersonID, COUNT(*)